yuzhang21/dataviz-project-cs573/README.md

 * **Four Panel View** The visualization is composed of 4 panels.
 The first line plot displays annual average patient visits percentage or other values from the dataset on weekly bases.
 It demonstrates the pattern for different years.
 The second plot is a choropleths map shows the geographical distribution over the US including Alaska and Hawaii.
 The third plot is a bar chart shows the top 10 or N states.
-It gives the user more quatitative information and a list of top states by name.
+It gives the user more quantitative information and a list of top states by name.
 This leads to the fourth plot to show the yearly trending pattern of these states using a colorful line chart, using the same color scheme used by bar chart for different states.

 ![compareDifferentYear](https://user-images.githubusercontent.com/26355743/67905869-34e33280-fb49-11e9-8070-3e7cb619dc06.jpg)